CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files are automatically decrypted **.

-If you used your own key pair to encrypt the data, the application will make a copy and you need to manullay decrypt them using Crypt4GH CLI.
+If you used your own key pair to encrypt the data, the application will make a copy and you need to manuallay decrypt them using Crypt4GH CLI.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">
 <img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">